 Cranberries and cranberry juice offer a variety of health benefits, barring the few exceptions listed below:

-- Warfarin (Coumadin): Warfarin is an anticoagulant drug used as a blood thinner, and it lowers the chances of blood clots occurring in the body.
-These blood clots can further result in serious conditions like cardiovascular disorders or clots in the legs, lungs, and other parts of the body.
+- Effect with Warfarin consumption: Warfarin is an anticoagulant drug used as a blood thinner, and it lowers the chances of blood clots occurring in the body.
+These blood clots can further result in serious conditions like clots in the legs, lungs, and other parts of the body.
 Guidelines for warfarin clearly state that people who take the drug should be cautious regarding the intake of cranberry, as they are at high risk of bleeding.
 Excess consumption of cranberry juice is not recommended for these people as it may affect the efficacy and safety of warfarin in the body.
 In such cases, it is always advisable to regularly get your blood tested in order to consume the correct dose of the medication.
-[31]
+[25]

 - Aspirin allergy: Cranberries contain substantial quantities of salicylic acid, which is also present in aspirin.
 People who take blood thinners and are prescribed aspirin should avoid consuming too much cranberry juice.
 Intake of cranberries should also be restricted if you are allergic to aspirin (information per the Penn State Hershey report on cranberries).
 [32]